kausnz/ml_zoomcamp/lessons/week5/README.md

 Generates two files viz Pipfile, Pipfile.lock
 The anyone who checkout the code with those files in the dir can just run `pipenv install` to setup the environment.

+To exit a pipenv, press CTRL + D

+pienv is only for isolating python dependencies.
+If your python program requires a dependency then we have to use docker.